 Roadmap

-Functional Requirement Document
+Functional Requiremeynt Document

 Product Vision

-To create an engaging, immersive, and personalised language learning experience through a 3D interactive game, leveraging advanced AI technology to make language acquisition fun, effective, and accessible for users of all ages and backgrounds.
-Background
+TI created ticket for Background

 The language learning industry is experiencing rapid growth due to globalisation and increased travel.
 While traditional methods like textbooks and classroom instruction are still in use, online learning platforms have become increasingly popular because of their flexibility and affordability.
 However, these digital platforms often struggle with personalization and user engagement.
 Driven by the growing importance of bilingualism in professional settings and the convenience of digital platforms, the industry is set to expand even further.
 Technological advancements, such as AI and VR, are expected to play a key role in enhancing the language learning experience, making it more personalised and immersive for users.